 With about 100 islands that accommodate tourists and over 1,000 hotels scattered throughout the country, it can be a little challenging to choose a hotel in the Maldives.
 Travelers often have similar questions: which islands are best?
 How accessible is the hotel?
 Should we splurge on an overwater villa or go for a beachside bungalow?
 What meal plans are available?

 Here are some of the most important criteria to consider when choosing a Maldives resort.

-When you land at Male International Airport, you will likely reach your resort by boat or seaplane (unless you choose to stay in Male itself).
+Once you land at Male International Airport, you will likely need to reach your resort by boat or seaplane (unless you choose to stay in Male itself).
 Transfers can be as short as 10 minutes by boat or as long as an hour via seaplane—it depends on the resort and island you select.
 But even if it takes a little time to get to your resort, the views—particularly from the air—make the trip absolutely worth it.

 Keep in mind that transfers typically come at an additional cost and you can only do a seaplane transfer during the day.
 So if your flight arrives in the evening, you’ll have to stay overnight in Male.
 You may also need to stay in Male if your flight home is very early in the morning.